SaurabhJha/SaurabhJha.github.io/_posts/2020-07-21-Implementing-parser-generators.md

 Notice that all the information we need to make parsing moves is contained in the parsing table.
 We no longer need to look at a production list or follow sets to execute parsing actions.
 We thus have solved the main problem we were pursuing.
 Parsing tables are the implementations for context-free grammars.

+## Conclusion
+What is the output of a parser?
+We can return a boolean indicating whether the input is parseable.
+But we need to return more information.
+Specifically, the reduce moves we did might be interesting to the later phases of the compiler.

+We need to define more concepts before we can discuss the output of a parser.
+Specifically, we need to execute actions whenever a reduction happens.
+This subject will be treated in the next article.